Four Steps for Effective Market Planning

 Conduct a SWOT analysis.

 A plan is just a dream without goals.
 In addition, goals for every aspect of the plan should be SMART — specific, measurable, attainable, relevant, and time-based.
-You’ll want to include:- Sales
+Areas in which you should apply this approach include:- Sales

 Establish average sales goals that you need to be profitable.
 Also specify per-unit sales goals detailing how many items you need to sell and at what price. - Revenue